IBM/event-automation/_tutorials/ep-tutorial-4.md

 [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/example4-2.png "event source nodes"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/example4-2.png "event source nodes")

-**Tip**: If you need a reminder on how to create an event source node, you can follow the [Identify orders from a specific region](../guided/tutorial-1) tutorial.
+**Tip**: If you need a reminder about how to create an event source node, you can follow the [Identify orders from a specific region](../guided/tutorial-1) tutorial.

 ### Step 3 : Identify large orders